quixio/quix-docs/docs/develop/apis-overview.md

 ## Query API

 The [Query API](../apis/query-api/overview.md) enables you to fetch persisted data from Quix.
-You can use it for exploring the platform, testing, prototyping applications, or working with persisted data in any language with HTTP capabilities.
+You can use it for exploring Quix, testing, prototyping applications, or working with persisted data in any language with HTTP capabilities.

 !!! note